These chicken marinade recipes include everything from teriyaki to honey mustard and fajita flavoured. Most have 5 ingredients or less!

 Components of a chicken marinade

-You can use that simple marinade template alone, or add additional herbs and spices to create more depth of flavour.
+You can use that simple marinade template alone, or add additional herbs and spices to create more depth of flavor.
 Let your creativity shine and your taste buds lead the way for the best chicken marinade!

 How to marinate chicken